©Photo by iStock: miodrag ignjatovic

 Expectations and experiences when raising bilingual kids.

-In a recent Ask Hilary column, the issue of speech delays in young children was addressed and generated a great deal of discussion.
-Namely being that families with bilingual households often noticed their children struggled with reaching language development milestones.
+In an Ask Hilary column, the issue of speech delays in bilingual household children was addressed and generated a great deal of discussion.
+Families with bilingual households often noticed their children struggled with reaching language development milestones.

 Speech Delays In Bilingual Kids© Photo by iStock: Sadeugra

-Speech delays meanwhile, refer to issues wherein a child cannot or is unable to produce sounds or language.
-The most common causes of a speech delay include physical issues (hearing loss, damage to the ear, mouth/palate/tongue problems), intellectual disability, autism, psychosocial deprivation (parents do not interact with child) and in recent years, overreliance on tablets/smartphones and televisions.
-The majority of these causes can be dealt with or accommodated by having them properly diagnosed, so parents should be vigilant when it comes to developmental markers.
+Speech delays refer to issues wherein a child cannot or is unable to produce sounds or language.
+The most common causes of a speech delay include physical issues (hearing loss, damage to the ear, mouth/palate/tongue problems), intellectual disability, autism, psychosocial deprivation (parents do not interact with child), and, in recent years, overreliance on tablets/smartphones and televisions.
+The majority of these causes can be dealt with or accommodated by having them properly diagnosed.
+So, parents should be vigilant when it comes to developmental markers.

-If an infant does not respond to sound or vocalize in any way that is an immediate cause for concern and the child should be seen by a doctor as soon as possible.
-Other important warning signs to watch for are:
+If an infant does not respond to sound or vocalize in any way, that is an immediate cause for concern.
+The child should be seen by a doctor as soon as possible.
+Other important warning signs to watch for are by:

 • Cannot understand simple verbal requests/statements.